Tecdiary/sbm-guide/1.0/guide/users-settings.md

 ### Taxes

-You add add all taxes before adding any products and then assign then to products as you need.
+You can add all taxes before adding any products and then assign then to products as you need.
 Taxes have the following fields

 1. Code
 2. Name